 f.
-Were bidders given an opportunity to provide proposals and comments concerning the 2022 Auction Process?
+Were bidders given an opportunity to provide proposals and comments concerning the 2023 Auction Process?

 Yes.
-In its Procedural Order, the Board invited all interested parties to file procurement proposals by July 1, 2021.
-Interested parties were also invited to file initial comments and final comments by September 3, 2021 and October 12, 2021, respectively.
-The Board also held a legislative-type hearing on September 27, 2021.
+In its Procedural Order, the Board invited all interested parties to file procurement proposals by July 1, 2022.
+Interested parties were also invited to file initial comments and final comments by September 2, 2022, and October 11, 2022, respectively.
+The Board also held a legislative-type hearing on September 15, 2022.

-As it has been the case for the last two BGS Auction, the capacity price for some years under the supply term contract was unavailable.
-The results of PJM's base residual auction for the 2022/2023 delivery year (the first year of the 2022 BGS-RSCP Auction supply term) were made available in June 2021.
+As it has been the case for the last three BGS Auctions, the capacity price for some years under the supply term contract was unavailable.
+The results of PJM's base residual auction for the 2023/2024 delivery year (the first year of the 2023 BGS-RSCP Auction supply term) were made available in June 2022.
 PJM also released a schedule for its capacity auctions through the 2026/2027 delivery year.
-However, on September 22, 2021, PJM filed a request to delay for 55 days the scheduled December 1, 2021 BRA for the 2023/2024 delivery year, and on December 22, 2021 FERC ordered PJM to revise its reserve market rules which delayed the BRA capacity auction even more.
+PJM was scheduled to post the results of the 2024/2025 base residual auction on December 20, 2022, however on December 19, 2022, PJM announced that the posting of the auction results would be delayed.
+On December 23, 2022, PJM submitted filings with FERC proposing narrow Tariff revisions to ensure just and reasonable results consistent with the reliability requirements of each Locational Deliverability Area.
+PJM is awaiting FERC's decision to post the results.

-As a result, at the time of the 2022 BGS Auction, the BRA for the 2023/2024 and the 2024/2025 delivery years had not yet taken place and neither capacity price was known.
-The EDCs proposed to address this uncertainty in the same manner approved by the Board the last two years, by using capacity proxy prices for both delivery years.
+As a result, at the time of the 2023 BGS Auction, the BRA for the 2024/2025 had not been released and the BRA for the 2025/2026 delivery year had not yet taken place and neither capacity price was known.
+The EDCs proposed to address this uncertainty in the same manner approved by the Board the last three years, by using capacity proxy prices for both delivery years.
 Under an addendum to the Supplier Master Agreement winning bidders in the RSCP Auction would be paid (or would pay) any difference between the final capacity price and these proxy prices.

-After reviewing all comments from the EDCs and other interested parties, the Board approved the EDC's Joint Proposal for the 2022 BGS Auction.
+After reviewing all comments from the EDCs and other interested parties, the Board approved the Joint EDC Proposal for the 2023 BGS Auction.